SAP/abap-file-formats-tools/README.md

 The latest abapGit build can be downloaded [here](https://raw.githubusercontent.com/abapGit/build/main/zabapgit.abap).

 The development of the ABAP file formats tools takes place in the `Z` namespace.
-Coding policies are stated and verified by [abaplint](https://github.com/marketplace/abaplint), see configuration file [here](abaplint.jsonc), that run on every Pull request.
+Coding policies are stated and verified by [abaplint](https://github.com/marketplace/abaplint), see configuration file [here](abaplint.jsonc), that run on every pull request.

 ## How to Obtain Support
 Feel free to raise issues to ask questions or report bugs.